daipozhi/Purpose-AI/README.md

     E,abstract conception

-        * a famous song :"Bridge Over Troubled Water" , in the song ,"Bridge" is a abstract conception ,"Troubled Water" is also a abstract conception , you can't see it , you can't touch it ,a object in real world to describe a abstract conception ,to understand this concept need life experience .
+        * a famous song :"Bridge Over Troubled Water" , in the song ,"Bridge" is an abstract conception ,"Troubled Water" is also an abstract conception , you can't see it , you can't touch it ,a object in real world to describe an abstract conception ,to understand this concept need life experience .